telerik/winforms-docs/gauges/bulletgraph/smart-tag.md

 ---
 title: Smart Tag
-page_title: Smart Tag | RadMaskedEditBox
+page_title: Smart Tag | RadBulletGraph
-description: In this article we will describe the design time abilities of RadMaskedEditBox provided by its Smart Tag.
+description: In this article we will describe the design time abilities of RadBulletGraph provided by its Smart Tag.
-slug: winforms/editors/maskededitbox/design-time/smart-tag
+slug: winforms/gauges/bulletgraph/smart-tag
 tags: design,time
 published: True
-position: 0
+position: 2
 ---

 # Smart Tag

-In this article we will describe the design time abilities of __RadMaskedEditBox__ provided by its Smart Tag.
+In this article we will describe the design time abilities of __RadBulletGrpaph__ provided by its Smart Tag.

 Here is how the control's Smart Tag looks like: